Fund Details

 4. in addition to above DRAFT Churchill application: a copy of your Cambridge postgraduate degree course application, which you must have submitted to Cambridge by their mid-October Gates and other funding deadline, listing Churchill as your 1st-choice college

-5. Transcripts: For the initial campus competition, unofficial Yale College transcripts may be uploaded by applicants (the Fellowships office will work with nominees to obtain official transcripts).
+5. Transcripts: For the initial campus competition, unofficial Yale College transcripts may be uploaded by applicants (the Office of Fellowships will work with nominees to obtain official transcripts).

 An official transcript must also be requested from any

-other institution attended for post-secondary studies; only one official copy of each transcript is required, and should be sent directly to Fellowship Programs by the campus application deadline.
+other institution attended for post-secondary studies; only one official copy of each transcript is required, and should be sent directly to the Office of Fellowships by the campus application deadline.

 Following the campus round of competition, no more than two endorsed applications may be sent to the national competition in November.
 Applicants are normally notified of the results by late December and awards are announced publicly by early February.

-Interested Yale applicants, after doing some research of their own, may refer questions to Fellowship Programs at the Yale Center for International & Professional Experience (meetings by appointment).
+Interested Yale applicants, after doing some research of their own, may refer questions to Yale's Office of Fellowships (meetings by appointment).

 Special Eligibility Requirements: